russellf9/code-challenges/README.md

 A FED test using Backbone JS.

-Was a learning expereince for me, also the test has a very neat Node api with customers.
+As I was new to Backbone I used this as a learning expereince.
+The test has a very neat NodeJS api which performs CRUD operations on the customers model.

 **Link:** - [backbone-node-test](https://github.com/russellf9/backbone-node-test)